jenny-xly-long/NLP-Primer/README.md

 If you wish to run the code of the demonstration presented in the NLP primer, you can do the following:

-** For whom that will continue working on NLP Primer:
+** For whom that will continue working on NLP Primer: </br>
 This document is not finalized and potentially needs rewording, fine-tuning, etc. I outlined the different sections that I think is important to discuss but not all the information are properly presented under each section.
 I put down all the relevant resources/references that I consulted while making the NLP Primer where the information of the empty sections can be found.
+Additional information can also be found in the PowerPoints that I made which are linked here:

   * [Word Embeddings](#word-embeddings)
   * [Information Extraction](#information-extraction)